stepyt/python-challenge/README.md

  - URL of the thumbnail (if any)
  - URL of the complete news content

-and store them into MongoDB
+and store them into a database (either SQL or NoSQL is fine)

 ### What to deliver

 A proper git repository set up with:
  - virtualenv + pip for dependency management
- - docker integration for both MongoDB as well as the application itself
+ - docker integration for both the database as well as the application itself
  - A README that explains how to configure and run the application

  Anything else not specified is up to you :)